Jacob Neusner: Early life and study

 Neusner was born in Hartford, Connecticut, to Reform Jewish parents.
 He graduated from William H. Hall High School in West Hartford.
 He then attended Harvard University, where he met Harry Austryn Wolfson and first encountered Jewish religious texts.
 After graduating from Harvard in 1953, Neusner spent a year at the University of Oxford.

 Neusner then attended the Jewish Theological Seminary of America, where he was ordained as a Conservative Jewish rabbi.
 After spending a year at Hebrew University of Jerusalem, he returned to the Jewish Theological Seminary and studied the Talmud under Saul Lieberman, who would later write a famous, and highly negative, critique of Neusner's translation of the Jerusalem Talmud.
 He graduated in 1960 with a master's degree.
 Later that year, he received a doctorate in religion from Columbia University.

 Career

 After his studies, Neusner briefly taught at Dartmouth College.
-Neusner also held positions at University of Wisconsin–Milwaukee, Brandeis University, and Brown University.
+He also held positions at University of Wisconsin–Milwaukee, Brandeis University, and Brown University.
 From 1990 to 2000 he was distinguished research professor at the University of South Florida.

 In 1994, Neusner began teaching at Bard College, working there until 2014.
-While at Bard College, he founded the Institute for Advanced Theology with Bruce Chilton.
+While there he founded the Institute for Advanced Theology with Bruce Chilton.

 He was a life member of Clare Hall, Cambridge University.
 He was the only scholar to have served on both the National Endowment for the Humanities and the National Endowment for the Arts.

 Neusner died on October 8, 2016, at the age of 84.